In-patient luxury rehab center in Thailand

 Schizophrenia is a psychotic disorder where people interpret reality abnormally.
 It is indicated by hallucinations, delusions, disorganized speech or thoughts, and negative symptoms such as loss of interest and social isolation.

-The relationship between substance abuse and schizophrenia could be a two-way street.
-Evidence shows drug abuse could contribute to the development of schizophrenia.
+The relationship between substance abuse and schizophrenia is a two-way street.
+This means that drug abuse contributes to the development of schizophrenia and vice versa.

 3. Genetic abnormalities